MaximNd/ping-pong-server/README.md

 Add your application configuration to your `.env` file in the root of project and initialize the variables that are shown in the `.env.example` file.
 After that open terminal at the project root directory and run command `npm install` which will install all dependencies.

 ### Development
-This command below serve for run server.
+This command below serve for run server in development mode.
 Default port is 3000 but you can change it by setting enviroment variable `PORT` in `.env` file.
 ```
-npm start
+npm run dev
 ```

 ## Running Tests
 To run the tests open terminal and run this command below.
 It will run [Jest](https://facebook.github.io/jest/) tests.
+This command also download a mongodb memory server.
+So the first launch may take some time.
+Each test needs database connection.
+Therefore, if there are problems with the database connection, simply restart the tests.
 ```
 npm run test
 ```